If your baby has ever encountered diaper leaks, then you know how FRUSTRATING it can be for both you and your baby!

 - Adjust accordingly

 - Follow a sleep schedule

 - Boy parts must be facing downwards

-Furthermore, you can also switch to a different diaper brand, such as The Honest Company Diapers, which we highly recommend in our Top Natural & Disposable Diapers Buying Guide.
+Furthermore, you can also switch diaper brands; one popular one is The Honest Company Diapers, which we highly recommend in our Top Natural & Disposable Diapers Buying Guide.

 If the peeing persists even after trying all these steps, it may be time to consult your pediatrician.

 Frequently Asked Questions

 Can You Put Two Overnight Diapers on a Baby at Night?